-Courtesy Call on Mr. Katsuya Okada, Deputy Prime Minister, by H.E.
-Albert F. Del Rosario, Secretary of Foreign Affairs of the Republic of the Philippines
+Courtesy Call on Mr. Katsuya Okada, Deputy Prime Minister of Japan, by H.E.
+Mr. Edward Nalbandian, Minister of Foreign Affairs of the Republic of Armenia

 Back to Index